-Utility companies, such as Oncor Electric, AT&T, Atmos Gas, Spectrum Advanced Services and others, use the City's right-of-ways and easements to conduct their business.
+Utility companies, such as Oncor Electric, Southwestern Bell Telephone, Atmos Gas, and Spectrum Advanced Services, use the City's right-of-ways and easements to conduct their business.
 In exchange for the right to use public right-of-ways and easements, the companies pay a franchise, or rental use fee.
 For the first time in FY 1998-99, a road use fee was added to the City's contract for refuse collection.
 In FY 2023 these fees will represent a projected \$685,500 (representing 6% of general operating revenues).